wunderbaum/klipper/docs/Config_Changes.md

 # Changes

+20210426: The gcode_macro `default_parameter_<name>` config option is
+deprecated.
+Use the `params` pseduo-variable to access macro parameters.
+Other methods for accessing macro parameters will be removed in the near future.
+See the [Command Templates document](Command_Templates.md#macro-parameters) for examples.

 20210325: Support for the `pin_map` config option is deprecated.
 Use the [sample-aliases.cfg](../config/sample-aliases.cfg) file to translate to the actual micro-controller pin names.
 The `pin_map`